All Head Coaches, Assistant Coaches, & Goalie Coaches must submit a Coaching Application form.

 Police Information Check

-A current and valid City of Calgary Police Information Check (PIC) with a Vulnerable Sector Search is required for all volunteer positions.
-This includes Head Coaches, Assistant Coaches, Junior Coaches, On Ice Helpers, Team Managers or any other persons interacting regularly with their athletes (i.e. dressing room attendants or dryland trainers).
+A current and valid City of Calgary Police Information Check (PIC) with a Vulnerable Sector Check is required for all volunteer positions.
+This includes Head Coaches, Assistant Coaches, Junior Coaches, Team Managers or any other persons interacting regularly with their athletes (i.e. dressing room attendants or dryland trainers).

-PICs received by TWHA have the issue date and status entered on a coach's HCR profile under Criminal Record Checks in the Hockey Canada Registry.
-You can check the validity of your PIC on your HCR 3.0 Spordle account and viewing "CRC".
-Please be sure the Expired On date is 2022-05-31 or later.
+PICs received by TWHA have the issue date and status entered on a coach's HCR profile under Background Checks in the Hockey Canada Registry.
+You can check the validity of your PIC on your HCR 3.0 Spordle account and viewing "Background Checks".
+The Expired On date should be 2023-05-31 or later.
 To view your qualifications and CRC status, review this TWHA document HCR 3.0 Spordle Account - Coach Qualifications/CRC.
+(Note: screenshots reflect CRC which has since been renamed Background Checks, all else is the same)

-Note: TWHA does not keep copies of PICs received on file and it is recommended that you print/save a copy for your future reference.
+IMPORTANT: TWHA does not keep copies of PICs received on file and it is recommended that you print/save a copy for your future reference.
+New for 2023, the Trails West Administrator no longer has access to view applicant results online.
+You MUST send in a copy of your results in order for it to be entered on your HCR account.

 PICs issued on behalf of another organization can be considered valid for Trails West's purposes if issued within the last 12 months.
-If the PIC is on the e-PIC system, please share the results with Trails West Hockey Association or send a PDF/JPEG of a hard copy of the results to the TWHA Administrator.
+Please send a PDF/JPEG of a hard copy of the results to the TWHA Administrator.

 A PIC indicating a Relevant Offence (see below) will not be valid unless approved by the Screening Committee.